Does Medicare Cover Nutritional Counseling for Obesity?

 Maintaining Healthy Weight

-Weight is a topic of conversation that continues around body image, nutrition and access to healthy food.
-Talk to your doctor to discuss any concerns you may have regarding your weight, and if medically necessary, consider obesity screening and weight loss treatment available through Medicare.
+Talk to your doctor to discuss any concerns you may have regarding your weight, and if medically necessary, consider obesity screening and weight loss treatment available through Original Medicare.

 TIP: Use the Medicare plan finder to find plans that include nutrition benefits and compare them against your existing coverage.